 The European Handball Court of Arbitration has been granted competence in the following matters: "disputes arising between the EHF and National Federations, between or among National Federations, between National Federations and their clubs on cross-border matters, in the event of disputes relating to the EHF competitions, as well as in disputes between and among players, player’s agents, the EHF, National Federations, and clubs.".
 Moreover the ECA may handle other sport-related cases, "if this serves the protection of principles of law, legal certainty and uniform application of the law or the resolution of issues of sports policy".

 The cases are decided by the ECA through an arbitral chamber of three arbitrators chosen by the parties in the ECA Arbitrators List.
 The arbitrators included in such List have been nominated by the National Federations, the EHF and the groups recognised as representing the interests of the clubs, the leagues and the athletes taking in consideration their knowledge and experience in the domain of sport, their legal competence as well as their capacity to handle arbitration proceedings in total impartiality and independence.
-You can find the names and profiles of all the ECA arbitrators below under the section ECA Arbitrators List.

 The arbitrators chosen to form an ECA arbitral chamber shall work in full impartiality and independence without following any directions or representing any party.